ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 ### Cellular

-Cellular has a variable throughput, reaching 10 mbps.
+Cellular has a variable throughput, reaching 10 Mbps.
 Its coverage is extensive, and its range is 25-100km, so it is commonly used in transportation and logistics.
 It is also well suited for proof of concept, because, like Wi-Fi, it relies on an existing infrastructure.
 It's suitable for a wide variety of use cases, from monitoring temperature sensors, to streaming video.

 Cellular coverage, load balancing, and reliability are the responsibility of the providers, not the application.
 However, network access is subscription-based, so there is a direct correlation between usage and cost.